AndresRamirez9912/Elixir-Training-Route/Second Module/notes.md

 ## Cond

 Cond is another Elixir structure similar to a switch statement.
 In this case, I have different cases without an input variable.
 This is used when I have to check different conditions and find the first one who runs.
-Here are an example of this:
+Here is an example of this:

 ```elixir
 cond do